2007 Lincoln Town Car

 People who buy Town Cars like them; The Town Car is the highest-rated American car in the mid-luxury segment, according to a J.D.
 Power and Associates customer-satisfaction study; 60 percent of all Town Car customers are repeat buyers.
 Some 75 percent of limousine and livery fleets are made up of this large American luxury sedan.
 Yet individuals still account for more than 65 percent of all Town Car sales.

-Walk AroundNew machined-aluminum wheels highlight the '06 Town Car at every trim level.
-Signature gets new 12-spoke rims, while Signature Limited and long-wheelbase Signature L get a 10-spoke design.
+Machined-aluminum wheels highlight the Town Car at every trim level.
+Signature gets 12-spoke rims, while Signature Limited and long-wheelbase Signature L get a 10-spoke design.
 The Designer series comes with chrome-plated 18-spoke wheels.

-Aside from that, however, little has changed since Lincoln last re-styled the Town Car for 2003.
+Little has changed since Lincoln last re-styled the Town Car for the 2003 model year.
 Up front, a chromed, waterfall-style grille is flanked by quad-beam headlamps with a jeweled appearance.
-(High-intensity discharge lamps are available, and they double the output of the standard halogen lights.)
 A stand-up four-point star hood ornament reminds owners that they are driving a Lincoln.
 The Division tried to retire the stand-up ornament earlier in the decade, but customers complained that they used it as a lane marker on the road and, to better locate the front of the car's long hood when parking.

 The trunk lid opening is wide and low to make loading and unloading easier.
 Inside the trunk, the spare tire is stowed vertically behind the right rear tire, so you don't have to unload the trunk to get at it.
 A covered and removable storage tray fills the deepest part of the trunk well.
 When in position, the tray's cover raises the trunk floor and thus makes loading and unloading easier.